Digital-Tech-KKHS/game-design-team/documents/Kanban.md

 - [ ] Extend the door mechanic by requiring certain conditions in order for the door to open
 - [ ] Set the time to night
 - [ ] Texture items
+- [ ] NPC can sometimes bug out when when going through doors
 - [ ] Add a return button in the options menu
 - [ ] Resolution switching in an options menu
 - [ ] Design level one